Symphony No. 9 (Schubert): Numbering

-There continues to be long-standing controversy regarding the numbering of this symphony, with some scholars (usually German-speaking) numbering it as Symphony No. 7.
-The most recent version of the Deutsch catalogue (the standard catalogue of Schubert's works, compiled by Otto Erich Deutsch) lists it as No. 8, while most English-speaking scholars list it as No. 9.
+There continues to be long-standing controversy regarding the numbering of this symphony, with some scholars (usually German) numbering it as Symphony No. 7.
+The most recent version of the Deutsch catalogue (the standard catalogue of Schubert's works, compiled by Otto Erich Deutsch) lists it as No. 8, while most non-German-speaking scholars number it as the 9th.

 Form

 Following the standard symphonic form, there are four movements: